How to get directions and use Apple Maps with CarPlay

 - Tap on Maps.

-- Select Destinations.
-Your recent destinations will show up under the Recent icon, but if you want to search for something specific, tap the Search icon in the upper right corner.
+Select Destinations.
+Your recent destinations will show up under the Recent icon, but if you want to search for something specific, tap the Microphone icon in the upper right corner.

-Type or say the name of the place you want to go or its address, and CarPlay will offer suggestions.

-Select your location to see a screen displaying your route time, ETA, and distance to travel.

-TIP: If there are multiple routes available, tap on the Route Options button to pick the best one.

-- Once you've chosen your route, tap Start and you'll begin getting directions.
+Once you've chosen your route, tap Go and you'll begin getting directions.

 How to get directions with Siri